AbuZaid55/Connectify/README.md

 # Chat Application - Full Stack

-I have created this chat application without any assistance and without watching any tutorials.
-I also designed it myself, and the design is responsive.
+_I have created this chat application without any assistance and without watching any tutorials.
+I also designed it myself, and the design is responsive._

-### Functionality Of This Chat Application
+### Functionality of this chat application

 ### 1. User Authentication:
 - Users can create new accounts or log in to existing ones.